Mögen die Chancen immer zu Ihren Gunsten stehen!

 I shared my spring final exam with you last May.
 If you are following the E2E class structure, you should be able to make a few changes to my exam for your group and be good to go.
 Seriously.
 Like you need another %$&*ing thing to do right now, am I right? ich meine, I seriously ate 16 Jolly ranchers today.
 Life is messed up enough.

 On a more practical notelet’s talk about how you can accommodate student final exams to help your behavior kids (and you) survive the experience.
-Because, sadly, neither you nor your students can drink box wine at school.
+Weil, sadly, neither you nor your students can drink box wine at school.

 You probably already know most of this, but Box Wine and I love to kick a dead horse!